lucianmldvn/generator-pinkman/README.md

     yo mrw-angular:model MyModel
     yo mrw-angular:filter my-filter

 The name paramater passed (i.e. 'my-awesome-directive') will be used for directory and/or file names.
-The generators will derive appropriate class names from this parameter (ex. 'my-awesome-directive' will convert to a class name of 'MyAwesomeDirective').

 One quick note, each sub-generator pulls the Angular app/module name from the package.json.
 Therefore, if you choose to change the name of your Angular app/module, you must ensure that the name in the package.json stays in sync.